 NOTE: Flocked swabs are preferred for specimen collection.
 VTM containing ~1% protein (e.g., bovine serum albumin or gelatin) best supports measles virus; however, sterile saline is acceptable.

 - Label all tubes/containers with the following information:

 - Patient date of birth

 - Specimen type

 - Include an Infectious Disease Testing and Submission Form for each specimen.
-Please fill out the form as completely as possible and be sure to indicate which test is requested.
+Fill out the form as completely as possible and be sure to indicate which test is requested.

 - Specimens should be kept and transported at refrigeration temperature (2-8° C).